 New York Law School’s Social Media Toolkit is designed to be a helpful resources to students, faculty, and staff utilize social media to its fullest capacity in a professional setting.
-Below are some useful tips and guidelines for professional use of social media as well as recommendations for managing and NYLS-Affiliated Social Media Account.
+Below are some useful tips and guidelines for professional use of social media as well as recommendations for managing an NYLS-affiliated social media account.

 Best Practices for Professional Social Media Use

 Be mindful of perceptions of personal social media activity.
-Some Social Media activities and other online endorsements may also be publicly available.
-Keep this in mind when joining groups or “liking” certain Facebook pages.
+Some social media activities and other online endorsements may also be publicly available.
+Keep this in mind when joining groups or “liking” certain Facebook pages or Twitter posts.